How the incoming events are assigned to the Event Processing Scheduled Jobs:

 (4) The events are then claimed by the scheduled jobs according to their assigned buckets.

-- Before NewYork release, we assign the events to the expected active job without checking if the job is actually running on the node or not.
-Then the status field of the event is updated to queued.the_sys_id_of_the_scheduled_job.
-This resulted in having stuck events because they were claimed by a scheduled job that was not running anymore on a specific node.
+- Before NewYork release, when job is handling events it first marks all events to be handled in the current run with status queued.the_sys_id_of_the_scheduled_job.
+This resulted in having stuck events because they were claimed by a scheduled job that was not running anymore on a specific node..

-- Starting from NewYork release, "Event Management - Coordinator Job" is introduced that runs every 30 seconds and makes sure that all Event Management - Process event # jobs running according to configured settings.
+- Starting from NewYork release, there is no queued status anymore.
+Also "Event Management - Coordinator Job" is introduced that runs every 30 seconds and makes sure that all Event Management - Process event # jobs running according to configured settings.
 If it found any issues, it will fix the number of jobs.
 Once the number of jobs is corrected, all the jobs waiting for the coordinator job will be able to run.

 How to Identify an issue with the event processing jobs: